metarhia/metarhia.com/application/resources/content/partnership/hr.md

-# Сollaboration offer for an HR agency
+# Collaboration offer for an HR agency

 Back to [home](home.md) page.